 General By-law No. 1 of the Corporation provides for the indemnification of each director and officer against all costs, charges and expenses reasonably incurred by him or her in respect of any action or proceeding to which he or she is made a party by reason of being a director or officer of the Corporation, subject to the limitations contained in General By-law No. 1 and in the Canada Business Corporations Act.
-Further to General By-Law No. 1, each director and officer is provided with an Indemnity Agreement consistent with the by-law provisions.
+Each director and officer is provided with an Indemnity Agreement consistent with the by-law provisions.

-During 2014, the Corporation purchased policies of insurance for the benefit of itself and its directors and officers against liability incurred by them in the performance of their duties as directors or as officers.
-The cumulative amount of the premium paid in respect of the policies in 2014 was approximately US\$1.5 million.
+During 2015, the Corporation purchased policies of insurance for the benefit of itself and its directors and officers against liability incurred by them in the performance of their duties.
+The cumulative amount of the premium paid in respect of the policies in 2015 was approximately US\$1.3 million.
 The entire premium was paid by the Corporation.
 The aggregate amount of coverage under the policies was US\$150 million in respect of the directors and officers and US\$125 million in respect of the Corporation.
 There is no deductible in the case of directors and officers and a deductible of US\$2.5 million for the Corporation.
 The policies contain standard industry exclusions and no claims have been made to date.